 7. Analyze and subsequently revise work to improve its clarity and effectiveness.

-8. Demonstrate understanding of position and motion of objects.
+8. Demonstrates understanding of position and motion of objects.

-9. Demonstrate understanding of objects in the sky.
+9. Demonstrates understanding of objects in the sly.

-10. Use technology tools to gather data and extend the senses.
+10. Uses technology and tools to gather data and extend the senses.

 "The Only Astrology Book You'll Ever Need" by Joanna Martine Woolfolk